n4nidhinchandran/songbird/readme.md

 ## Exercises

 * Are there any benefits of creating a page bundle that has no dependency on Symfony at all?
 Is it hard?
 How would you do it?
+(Optional)
 * [KnpmenuBundle](https://github.com/KnpLabs/KnpMenuBundle) is a popular bundle for handling menus.
 How would you integrate it with SongbirdNestableMenu?
+(Optional)

 ## References
 * [Nestable js](https://github.com/BeFiveINFO/Nestable)